hfinkel/lfort/docs/PCHInternals.rst

 proportional to the amount of code actually used from the AST file, rather than being proportional to the size of the AST file itself.

-When given the :option:`-print-stats` option, Clang produces statistics describing how much of the AST file was actually loaded from disk.
+When given the :option:`-print-stats` option, LFort produces statistics describing how much of the AST file was actually loaded from disk.
 For a simple "Hello, World!" program that includes the Apple ``Cocoa.h`` header (which is built as a precompiled header), this option illustrates how little of